-Describe the Applicant’s track record of establishing and monitoring community outcomes, if the Applicant has a track record.
+(b) Describe the Applicant’s track record of establishing and monitoring community outcomes, if the Applicant has a track record.
 Describe how the Applicant will track and document the community outcomes QALICBs are expected to achieve as a result of the Applicant’s QLICIs.
 (Maximum Response Length: 5,000 characters)